 There is also vascular thoracic outlet syndrome, which occurs when one or more veins or arteries are compressed.
 Finally, there is nonspecific-type thoracic outlet syndrome, which not all doctors believe exists.
 This type is often characterized by chronic pain in the thoracic area, which typically worsens with activity, but does not have a specific cause.

-While symptoms can vary depending on the type of Thoracic outlet syndrome you have, you will generally experience pain in the neck, shoulders, or hands, tingling in the hands or fingers, weakened grip, arm fatigue, typically with activity, and discoloration in the hands or fingers.
 Because the symptoms can vary from person to person, Thoracic outlet syndrome is often difficult to diagnose.
 Your doctor will likely ask for your medical history and perform a physical exam, usually including provocation tests, or tests that are designed to reproduce the symptoms you experience.
-During the exam, your doctor may ask you to perform various movements and examine you in different positions.
-Your doctor is also likely to order imaging or nerve study tests such as MRIs, CT scans, and EMGs before diagnosing you with Thoracic outlet syndrome.

-Treatment for Thoracic outlet syndrome typically involves physical therapy and pain management.
-Your doctor may also recommend changes in your daily activities such as taking more breaks in order to stretch in between tasks, maintaining good posture and a healthy weight, avoiding carrying and lifting heavy objects, and avoiding or adapting activities that tend to exacerbate your pain.
-In more serious cases of Thoracic outlet syndrome, or for cases where symptoms are not treated early on, nerve damage could occur and surgery may be required.
+Treatment for thoracic outlet syndrome typically involves physical therapy and pain management.
+Your doctor may also recommend changes in your daily activities, such as taking more breaks in order to stretch in between tasks; maintaining good posture and a healthy weight; avoiding carrying and lifting heavy objects; and avoiding or adapting activities that tend to exacerbate your pain.
+In more serious cases of thoracic outlet syndrome, or for cases where symptoms are not treated early on, nerve damage could occur and surgery may be required.

 How CCK Can Help You Obtain Long-Term Disability for Thoracic Outlet Syndrome

-For example, you should typically ask your doctors to document their exam findings, any medication changes and side effects, your symptoms, and their observations in your medical treatment records.
+For example, you should typically ask your doctors to document their exam findings; any medication changes and side effects; your symptoms; and their observations within your medical treatment records.
 Most doctors want to help; however, they are often busy with the high demands of their medical practice.
-CCK can work with your doctors in order to get strong medical evidence into the record.
+CCK can work with your doctors in order to get strong medical evidence onto the record.

 CCK will write a comprehensive appeal explaining to the insurance company the reasons why you meet your policy’s definition of disability and are entitled to benefits.
 Our arguments are always based on and supported by the medical evidence in your claim file, as well as the evidence that was gathered during the investigation stage of the process.

-Contact Chisholm Chisholm & Kilpatrick LTD
+Contact Chisholm Chisholm & Kilpatrick